arkivanov/Decompose/docs/getting-started/installation.md

 ## The main Decompose module

 The main functionality is provided by the `decompose` module.
-It contains the core functionality, like [Child Stack](https://arkivanov.github.io/Decompose/child-stack/overview/), [ComponentContext](https://arkivanov.github.io/Decompose/component/overview/#componentcontext), etc.
+It contains some core features like [ComponentContext](/Decompose/component/overview/#componentcontext), [Child Stack](/Decompose/navigation/stack/overview/), [Child Overlay](/Decompose/navigation/overlay/overview/), etc.

 ### Gradle setup